-Agroecology has been developed from the practices, knowledge, innovation and research of peasant, family farmers, indigenous peoples, fisherfolks, pastoralists and many other small-scale producers.
+Agroecology has grown from the practices, knowledge, innovation and research of peasants, family farmers, indigenous peoples, fisherfolks, pastoralists and many other small-scale producers.

-As a way of producing food, agroecological practices (such as intercropping, traditional fishing and mobile pastoralism, integrating crops, trees, livestock and fish, manuring, compost, local seeds and animal breeds, etc.) follow natural processes of self-sustaining production.
-This results in a greater diversity of crops and breeds, drastically reduces the use of externally-purchased inputs, negates the use of agrotoxics, antibiotics, artificial hormones, Genetically Modified Organisms (GMOs) and other dangerous new technologies, and recycles nutrients, for example by using plant and animal waste as manure.
+Agroecological practices follow natural processes of self-sustaining production.
+For example: intercropping, traditional fishing, pastoralism, integrating crops, trees, livestock and fish, manuring, compost, local seeds and animal breeds.
+This results in a greater diversity of crops and breeds, drastically reduces the use of externally-purchased inputs, and recycles nutrients.
+It also negates the use of agrotoxics, antibiotics, artificial hormones, Genetically Modified Organisms (GMOs) and other dangerous new technologies.

-Agroecolgy has obvious benefits such as reduced costs, autonomy from corporations, diversified income streams, risk management for crop failures, and varied produce to improve nutrition.
-Agroecology has also the potential to regenerate ecosystems which have been devastated by industrial farming.
+Agroecology has obvious benefits.
+For example, reduced costs, autonomy from corporations, diversified income streams, risk management for crop failures, and varied produce to improve nutrition.
+It also has the potential to regenerate ecosystems devastated by industrial farming.

-As a science, agroecology provides a living, coherent, transdisciplinary and holistic framework – which includes peoples’ diverse knowledge and ways of knowing – through which to study its practices and outcomes and how food systems must adapt to and restore the biocultural systems on which they depend.
+Agroecology provides a living, coherent, transdisciplinary and holistic framework through which to study its practices and outcomes.
+This includes peoples’ diverse knowledge and ways of knowing.
+It helps us to understand how food systems must adapt to and restore the biocultural systems on which they depend.

-As a way of life or socio-economic system, agroecology values the life of peoples and planet over profits, and is based on a long-term vision that goes beyond agriculture to transform the whole food system.
+Agroecology values the life of peoples and planet over profits.
+It is based on a long-term vision that goes beyond agriculture, to transform the whole food system.
 It draws on social, economic, political and ecological disciplines and integrates them with ancestral and customary knowledge and practices of peasants, Indigenous Peoples and other small-scale food providers.
-Agroecology is based on shared principles practised according to the reality and culture of each peoples’ territories, while respecting nature and common, shared values.
+Agroecology is based on shared principles, practiced according to the reality and culture of each territory, while respecting nature and common, shared values.

 - It implies the full recognition of the self-determination and autonomy of peoples and it is built on the pillars of collective rights and access to the Commons.